On this page

 Like other European regions, Flanders is facing a growing degree of ethnic diversity.
-In 2017 the percentage of people with a foreign nationality was 8.4%.
-Over the past 25 years, the proportion of foreigners has risen almost continuously in the Flemish region and in recent years this increase was quite strong (VRIND, 2016).
-In 2009 about 15.3% of the inhabitants of the Flemish Region was of foreign origin; in 2017 this had risen to 21.1% (Agentschap voor Binnenlands Bestuur & Statistiek Vlaanderen, 2019).
+In 2020 the percentage of people with a foreign nationality was 9.3% (Statistics Flanders, 2020).
+Over the past 25 years, the proportion of foreigners has risen almost continuously in the Flemish region and in recent years this increase was quite strong (VRIND, 2017).
+In 2009 about 15.3% of the inhabitants of the Flemish Region was of foreign origin; in 2018 this had risen to 21.9% (Agentschap voor Binnenlands Bestuur & Statistiek Vlaanderen, 2020).
 However, Flanders has in comparison with other European countries (with the exception of Luxembourg), a higher proportion of EU citizens under its foreign population.
 Compared to the Brussels and Walloon region in Belgium the share of inhabitants with foreign roots is also rather low.

 Among young people, this percentage is considerably higher.
-In the youngest age group (0 to 5 years) even 37% is of foreign origin, in the age group 6 to 11 years 35.1% is of foreign origin.
+In the youngest age group (0 to 5 years) 38.6% is of foreign origin and in the age group 6 to 11 years 36.2% is of foreign origin.
 In urban and metropolitan regions, this percentage is substantially higher.
-In 2017 respectively 49.2% and 34% of the inhabitants of Antwerp were of non-Belgian and of non-EU origin.
+In 2018 respectively 50.4% and 35.5% of the inhabitants of Antwerp were of non-Belgian and of non-EU origin (Agentschap voor Binnenlands Bestuur & Statistiek Vlaanderen, 2020).
 This increasing diversity represents one of the major social challenges for Flemish youth policy.

 The above numbers do not take account asylum seekers and persons who reside illegally in Belgium/Flanders.
-In 2018, the Immigration Office registered 19028 first applications for international protection.
-In 2018, the CGRS (Commissioner General for Refugees and Stateless Persons) took 16545 decisions concerning 21,159 persons who applied for asylum.
-Since 2015, the protection rate has more or less remained stable around 50 % (with a peak of 57.7 % in 2016).
-In 2018, the CGRS considered in 49.1 % of its final decisions that the applicant was indeed in need of protection.
+In 2020, the Immigration Office registered 13105 first applications for international protection.
+In 2020, the CGRS (Commissioner General for Refugees and Stateless Persons) took 14272 decisions concerning 17384 persons who applied for asylum (CGRS, 2020).
+From 2015 to 2018, the protection rate had more or less remained stable around 50% (with a peak of 57.7 % in 2016).
+In 2019 and 2020, however, the protection rate has gone down to 36.9% and 34.1%.
+So in In 2020, the CGRS considered in 34.1% of its final decisions that the applicant was indeed in need of protection.
 There are no Flemish data available on refugees and asylum seekers.

-A particular focus is currently the spectacular rising number of unaccompanied minor youth among the refugees and asylum seekers.
-Minors made up 33% of the applicants for international protection in 2017 in Belgium.
-The share of assisted and unaccompanied minors fluctuated slightly over the past ten years (between 21% and 28% for accompanied minors and between 3% and 7% for UMs).
-(Myria, 2018 – separate numbers for the Flemish region are not available).
+A particular focus is currently on the spectacular rising number of unaccompanied minor youth among the refugees and asylum seekers.
+Minors made up 31% of the applicants for international protection in 2018 in Belgium.
+The share of assisted and unaccompanied minors fluctuated slightly over the past ten years (between 21% and 28% for accompanied minors and between 3% and 7% for UMs) (Myria, 2019).
+Separate numbers for the Flemish region are not available.

 Not only does the proportion of inhabitants of foreign origin increases, also the diversity among the "foreign people" increases.
 Indeed, we can hardly speak of ‘the’ foreigner today.
 The traditional dichotomy between 'natives' and 'foreigners', which was dominant during the past decades does less justice to the current complex reality characterized by a strong variety of ethnic and national origins (Cops, Pleysier, Put & De Boeck, 2015).